diku-dk/staffeli/README.md

 **NB!** This is your personal token so **do not** share it with others, else they can easily impersonate you using a tool like Staffeli.
-Unfortunately, to the best of our knowledge, Canvas has no means to segregate or specialize tokens, so this is really all or nothing.
+Unfortunately, to the best of our knowledge, Canvas has no means to segregate or specialize tokens, so this is really "all or nothing".

 ## Design